pavelkrolevets/face_clustering/README.md

-# Face clustering using FaceNet and KMeans
+# Clustering people using FaceNet and KMeans

 ### Prerequisites